 Check out this post to see John Deere planting equipment in action!

 John Deere ExactRate™ Liquid Fertilizer System

-During the planting process, farmers everywhere understand the importance of being as meticulous as possible in order to achieve consistent crop growth.
+During the spring planting process, farmers everywhere understand the importance of being as meticulous as possible in order to achieve consistent crop growth.
 This need for uniformity across fields is the backbone of John Deere ExactRate, a factory-installed option that helps operators gain row-by-row section control.
 This control, in turn, helps reduce fertilizer costs and the amount of chemicals applied by shutting off application in areas of overlap or non-application.

 Want to learn more about this offering from John Deere?
 Watch the video below!

 Performance Upgrade Kits for John Deere Planters

 Throughout the spring planting season, farmers spend an exorbitant amount of time out in the field with their equipment.
 Like anything, continued use of this machinery can cause it to wear out and become less effective.
 While some choose to move on and purchase new equipment, this isn’t always an option for some.